Star driver Josef Newgarden fights back tears, accepts blame for breaking rules in IndyCar scandal | TSN

 Penske, Newgarden said, “did not take it well.
 I was interrogated at first.”

-“I've not met somebody with higher integrity than that man, and I mean that,” Newgarden said, adding that he met with IndyCar President Jay Frye on Thursday and could tell that Frye also found Newgarden's explanation implausible.
+“I've not met somebody with higher integrity than that man, and I mean that,” Newgarden said.
+Team Penske President Tim Cindric, who has denied any intentional wrongdoing, declined a request for an interview Friday.

-“To say we purposefully did this to get an advantage, I don’t know how you come to that conclusion, unless it’s what you want to believe,” Cindric told The Indianapolis Star.

-Newgarden, featured on the season opener of “100 Days to Indy” airing Friday night, said he didn't know he had broken the rules until Monday, the day after the manipulated systems were discovered during morning warmup at Long Beach.
-He choked back tears several times when addressing the incident, including when asked what he has to do to regain the trust of his competitors, some of whom have been outspoken in their skepticism that it was unintentional.
+Newgarden, featured on the season opener of “100 Days to Indy” airing Friday night, said he didn't know he had broken the rules until Monday, the day after the manipulated systems were discovered at Long Beach.
+He choked back tears several times when addressing the incident, including when asked what he has to do to regain the trust of his competitors.

 “I don’t know how you do that,” Newgarden said.
 "I don’t know that anybody’s going to believe what I’ve told you here today.
 And that’s OK.
 It’s a crazy set of circumstances to try to wrestle with.
 It’s certainly not going to come with words.
 I’ll just try and earn it through action.”